phenning/templateSamples/README.md

 ```
 With the generated nupkg, you could now install this template pack into the command line .NET Core CLI via ```dotnet new -i template.nupkg``` and invoke it via ```dotnet new MyCompany.Common.Console```.

-The sample for this project is here: https://github.com/phenning/templateSamples/tree/master/templatepackages/TemplatePackage

 ## Create vstemplate “breadcrumb”

-After creating the template and template pack, the next step is to create a vstemplate “breadcrumb” template which will invoke the wizard which implements the logic to create .NET Core Template Engine templates.
+After creating the template and template pack, the next step is to create a [vstemplate “breadcrumb” template](https://github.com/phenning/templateSamples/tree/master/vstemplates/MyConsoleTemplate) to invoke the wizard which implements the logic to create .NET Core Template Engine templates.
 Start with creating a C# Project Template from within Visual Studio, and update the generated vstemplate file with the following, updating the template name and description and specifying the proper values for the language and groupid in the CustomParameters.
 A critical piece of information to note, the Type of the VSTemplate should be updated from the default ```Project``` to ```ProjectGroup```.

 ```xml
 <?xml version="1.0" encoding="utf-8"?>